David R. Craig

-David R. Craig (born June 12, 1949) is an American Republican Party politician from the State of Maryland who unsuccessfully sought the Republican nomination for Governor of Maryland in 2014.
+David R. Craig (born June 12, 1949) is an American Republican Party politician from the State of Maryland who unsuccessfully sought the Republican nomination for governor of Maryland in 2014.
 He was appointed, and sworn in as Harford County Executive on July 7, 2005.
 Craig was elected in 2006 and re-elected in 2010.
-Craig previously served in the Maryland State Senate in 1995–99 representing Harford County and in 1990-94 in the Maryland House of Delegates.
-He was also elected Mayor of Havre de Grace from 1985 to 1989 and 2001 to 2005.
-David was a teacher and assistant principal in the Harford County Public School System for thirty-four years.
+Craig previously served in the Maryland State Senate from 1995 to 1999, representing Harford County, and from 1990 to 1994 in the Maryland House of Delegates.
+He was also elected mayor of Havre de Grace from 1985 to 1989, and 2001 to 2005.
+Craig was a teacher and assistant principal in the Harford County Public School System for 34 years.

 Early life and education

 Craig was born in 1949 in Havre de Grace, Maryland to Joseph E. Craig (1917–2011).
-He graduated Havre de Grace High School in 1967, and obtained a B.S. in History from Towson University in 1971 and a Master's degree from Morgan State University.
+He graduated Havre de Grace High School in 1967, and obtained a B.S. in History from Towson University in 1971 and a master's degree from Morgan State University.

 Personal life

-Craig married his high-school sweetheart; Melinda Lee Blevins, in 1971.
+Craig married his high school sweetheart, Melinda Lee Blevins, in 1971.
 They have three children and nine grandchildren.

 Teaching career

-Craig spent thirty-four years in the Harford County Public School System as a teacher and assistant principal.
+Craig spent 34 years in the Harford County Public School System as a teacher and assistant principal.
 He began teaching in 1971 at Edgewood Junior High School.
 He then taught at Havre de Grace Community School for seven years, and later at Magnolia Middle School, Aberdeen High School, and Edgewood High School.

 Political career

 Local government

-Craig began his political career serving on the Havre de Grace City Council beginning in 1979 he was elected to 3 consecutive 2 year terms.
-He was elected Mayor of Havre de Grace from 1985 to 1989 and 2001 to 2005.
-He resigned upon swearing in as the Harford County Executive.
+Craig began his political career serving on the Havre de Grace City Council.
+Beginning in 1979, he was elected to three consecutive two-year terms.
+He was elected mayor of Havre de Grace from 1985 to 1989 and 2001 to 2005.
+He resigned upon being sworn in as the Harford County Executive.

 Maryland House of Delegates

 Craig was elected to the Maryland House of Delegates in 1990, representing District 34 (Harford County).
-He was a member of the following committees: Constitutional and Administrative Law Committee, 1991–92; Ways and Means Committee, 1992-93 (education subcommittee); Commerce and Government Matters Committee, 1994.
-Vice-Chair, Harford County Delegation, 1993.
+He was a member of the Constitutional and Administrative Law Committee, 1991–92; Ways and Means Committee, 1992–93 (education subcommittee); and Commerce and Government Matters Committee, 1994.
+He was the vice chair of the Harford County Delegation in 1993.

 Maryland State Senate

-Craig was then elected to the Maryland Senate in 1994 and served until 1999, representing District 34 (Harford County).
-He was a member of the following committees: Joint Committee to Study Mandates on Local Government, 1995–97; Economic and Environmental Affairs Committee, 1995–99 (education subcommittee; health subcommittee); Executive Nominations Committee, 1995–99; Joint Committee on Legislative Ethics, 1995–99; Joint Committee on Protocol.
-Chair, Harford County Delegation, 1998-99.
+Craig was elected to the Maryland Senate in 1994 and served until 1999, representing District 34 (Harford County).
+He was a member of the Joint Committee to Study Mandates on Local Government, 1995–97; Economic and Environmental Affairs Committee, 1995–99 (education subcommittee; health subcommittee); Executive Nominations Committee, 1995–99; Joint Committee on Legislative Ethics, 1995–99; and Joint Committee on Protocol.
+He was the chair of the Harford County Delegation, 1998–99.